cafejojo/schaapi/README.md

                                                        should have a dependency on.
  -m,--max_projects <arg>                               Maximum amount of projects to
                                                        download from GitHub.
+    --flavor <arg>                                     The flavor of the desired pipeline.
     --maven_dir <arg>                                  The directory to
                                                        run Maven from.
     --repair_maven                                     Repairs the Maven